AtwoodDuan/DGA-GNN/readme.md

 - run <code> python train.py --config-name yelpchit</code>  for YelpChi dataset
 - run <code> python train.py --config-name amazont</code>  for Amazon dataset

-If you are familiar with wandb, you can set nowandb==False in the config.
+If you are familiar with wandb, you can set nowandb=False in the config.

 ###  **Mainly Dependencies:**
 - torch==1.13.1